 - Strain into serving glass over fresh ice and garnish with cracked walnut.

 This evening delight switches things up by calling for twice as much vermouth as rye.
-The result is a simple but satisfying drink that nudges you towards the cool side of your favorite pillow.
-Ingredients:
+The result is a simple but satisfying drink that nudges you toward the cool side of your favorite pillow.

 - 2 dashes Angostura bitters

 - Stir all ingredients in mixing glass with ice.

 - Strain into a chilled glass and garnish.